 Visitors to the 11th Hour Racing Exploration Zone can grind high-density plastics (such as laundry detergent bottles and shampoo containers) in the grinder.
 The pellets are placed in a flowerpot mold and inserted into the solar kiln.
 The power of the sun melts the pellets and after a few hours of “cooking,” you can extrude a beautiful and colorful flowerpot complete with a pack of seeds.
 What a great way to see some innovative thinking come alive, and to learn about the circular economy, renewable energy and how to reduce food miles by planting tomato seeds!

 So what can you do in your everyday life to help tackle the issue of ocean plastics?

 The easiest way to help reduce leakage of plastic into our oceans is to stop using certain types of plastic.

 Start by saying NO to single-use plastics:

-The majority of energy on Bermuda is generated by waste to energy (WTE) from the incineration of garbage, meaning that there is little incentive to recycle.
+The majority of energy in Bermuda is generated by waste to energy (WTE) from the incineration of garbage, meaning that there is little incentive to recycle.
 By highlighting solar as an alternative green energy, there could be less reliance on WTE and more of an incentive to divert waste from the incinerator.
-Land Rover BAR, Low Carbon and the Stempel Foundation installed 194 solar panels on the nearby National Museum of Bermuda roof.
+Land Rover BAR, Low Carbon, and the Stempel Foundation installed 194 solar panels on the nearby National Museum of Bermuda roof.
 The panels will generate an annual energy production of 93,600 kWh, the equivalent of powering 30 households per annum and avoiding 43 tons of C02 per year.
 The project will not only contribute to the local economy but it will leave an important legacy to the museum and island in the ongoing battle to mitigate the negative effects of climate change.